Zyra International

 differences in different places, Panama is often misunderstood,

 even in guide books and on some websites.
+For example,

-other end where Panama joins on to Costa Rica!
+end where Panama joins on to Costa Rica!
 This theme of

 misunderstanding based on lumping things together is repeated on